victor-kachesov/CMSSimple/README.md

 The communication with api is in a JSON format.

-To switch communication with api to XML format add http header 'Accept' with value 'application/xml' to each request.
+To switch communication with api to XML format add http header `'Accept'` with value `'application/xml'` to each request.

-Each api request should contain http header 'Authorization' with value '123456';
+Each api request should contain http header `'Authorization'` with value `'123456'`;

 # API methods:

 `GET /api/article` - return list of articles\
+Return list of articles with ids.\
 Request body contract example:
 ```
 {